SKMahesh15/Python_Image_Captioning/Readme.md

    ![Sample Image](output_caption_image_3.png)

 2. Generated Caption:
-   **"sos guy does a skateboard trick a skateboard on a skateboard eos"**
+   **"sos surfboarder is doing a surfboard on a white surfboard eos"**

    Real Caption:
    **kid doing a trick on a skateboard**